 Here is an architecture overview of the deployment:

-There are a few options and variables you need to set, but behind the scenes, it's a Amazon AWS Cloud Formation (CF) template.
+There are a few options and variables you need to set, but behind the scenes, it's an Amazon AWS Cloud Formation (CF) template.
 Currently, it's available at http://tryranchergov.com and ready to deploy in the Amazon AWS GovCloud (US) regions of us-gov-east-1 and us-gov-west-1.

 Let's walk through the steps.